dcop7/tips_and_guides/workflow/personal_productivity_system.md

     SC["Service Catalog"] -->|Team| Teams
     Meetings["Meetings"] -->|"Team (blank = cross-team)"| Teams
     Projects["Projects"] -->|"Team (multi, optional)"| Teams
+    Roadmap["Roadmap"] -->|"Team (optional)"| Teams
     Meetings -.->|"Project (optional)"| Projects
+    Roadmap -.->|"Related Project (optional)"| Projects
 ```

-Each row in Teams (say, "Team A") is a complete page in its own right, and can hold freeform notes about that team — but the real value comes from **automatic rollups**: opening the "Team A" page shows every Meeting, every Service Catalog entry, and every Project linked to it, with no manually configured filtered view required.
+Each row in Teams (say, "Team A") is a complete page in its own right, and can hold freeform notes about that team — but the real value comes from **automatic rollups**: opening the "Team A" page shows every Meeting, every Service Catalog entry, every Project, and every Roadmap item linked to it, with no manually configured filtered view required.

 Projects that don't belong to any one team are simply left with the Team field empty — the project's own name usually makes that obvious without needing a category to say so too.